salesforcecli/plugin-env/messages/list.md

 - Don't truncate the displayed output:

   <%= config.bin %> <%= command.id %> --no-truncate

 - Display only the table data, not the headers, in comma-separated value (csv) format:

   <%= config.bin %> <%= command.id %> --csv --no-header

+# flags.all.summary

+Show all envs regardless of status.

 # flags.extended.summary